Skip to main content

 Written by Chris Bowyer

-Updated over a week ago
+Updated over 3 weeks ago

-The Auto-Translate feature let’s you instantly translate your content into all the languages available in your setup.
+The Auto-Translate feature lets you instantly translate your content into all the languages available in your setup.
 It’s a quick and reliable way to reach guests in their preferred language—without needing to translate manually.

 Auto-Translate is powered by OpenAI, with servers based in the USA.